datajournalists/djspring17/README.md

 *After Week 3 you will file your assignments using the Class Github repository.
 The link and instructions will be informed to you in Week 3.*

-There are four major assignments: topic beat pre-reporting and pitch of 4 story ideas for 2 story projects (5%), class participation, class work and readings (15%), homework data exercises (15%), story project 1 (30%) and story project 2 (35%).
+The class assignments are composed by: topic beat pre-reporting and pitch of 4 story ideas for 2 story projects (5%), class participation, class work and readings (15%), homework data exercises (15%), story project 1 (30%) and story project 2 (35%).

 ### Topic beat pre-reporting and pitch of 4 story ideas (5%)